openzipkin/zipkin-reporter-java/README.md

 `messageMaxBytes` if this occurs, as it will result in less work per message.

-## Sender
+## BytesMessageSender
 The sender component handles the last step of sending a list of encoded spans onto a transport.
-This involves I/O, so you can call `Sender.check()` to check its health on a given frequency.
+This involves I/O, so you can call `sender.send(Collections.emptyList())` to check it works before using.

-Sender is used by AsyncReporter, but you can also create your own if you need to.
+BytesMessageSender is used by AsyncReporter, but you can also create your own if you need to.
 ```java
 class CustomReporter implements Flushable {